Why Unused Items Aren't Harmless, Plus 7 Easy Ways to Clear the Clutter

-We find it hard to declutter unless and until something forces us to do so.
+We find it hard to declutter unless something forces us to do so.
 As long as we have the room to stockpile all of our extraneous belongings, we will.
 Our drawers, counters, closets, basements, garages, spare rooms, and rented storage spaces become full.

-Another way we stockpile is with collections.
 We buy one item we like, and then another (because we're convinced that a single item looks too bare and lonely), and then someone gives us another.
 Now we're officially a collector, whether of world globes, graniteware coffee pots, Marvel action figures, vintage cameras, old wooden cutting boards, or something else (I used to collect patchwork quilts).
 It becomes a hobby, and we spend tons of time and money hunting for the perfect item to add to what we already have.

 It reminds me of a squirrel putting away nuts for the winter, though at least the squirrel will eventually eat the nuts.
 Collectors just add to their stash, and try to figure out ways to store and display what they own.
 Some people invest even more money in large lighted display cases and curio cabinets, lovingly arrange the items in their collection, and then never really look at them again.
 The collection is a conversation piece for visitors, I suppose, but as an enhancement to daily life I don't think it qualifies.

 And how many collectibles have been touted as valuable "investments," only to go out of fashion or become commonplace after a decade or two?
 Hummel figurines, anyone?
 Norman Rockwell plates?
 Limited edition Barbies?
 Thomas Kinkade paintings?
 Like Grandma's silver tea service, these items now sell for very little, if you can sell them at all, even though the original investment might have been hundreds, if not thousands, of dollars.

 So what's the harm?

 It's only money, right?
 It's not that big a deal.